FirelyTeam/firely-docs-forge/features/QualityControl.md

 If the Quality Control process takes a very long time you can click `Cancel` to abort the operation.

-## Quality Control Messages
+## Quality Control messages

-The result of the Quality Control is presented in the **Quality Control Messages** panel.
+The result of the Quality Control is presented in the **Quality Control** panel.

 ![QualityControl_Messages](../images/QualityControl_Messages.png)